Beverly Hills High School: History

-Awards and recognition

-During the 1999–2000 and 2004–05 school years, Beverly Hills High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
+During the 1999–2000 and 2004–2005 school years, Beverly Hills High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
 Newsweek ranked Beverly Hills High School as the 267th best public high school in the country.

 Admissions

 Most students are residents of Beverly Hills.
-As of 1991, the only non-resident students allowed to enroll in Beverly Hills High were employees of BHUSD, children of employees of the City of Beverly Hills, and a small number of students in the "multicultural program".
-Students in that program, which was financed by state funds tied to student enrollment, were required to supply their own transportation.
+Historically, the only non-resident students allowed to enroll in Beverly Hills High were employees of BHUSD, children of employees of the City of Beverly Hills, and students enrolled in the "multicultural program".
+Students in that program, which was financed by state funds tied to student attendance, were required to supply their own transportation.
 The program accepted 30 students each year.

-The program began in the 1970s in order to expose the predominately white students to other cultures.
+The program began in the 1970s in order to expose the predominately white students to other ethnicities.
 Originally, the program only admitted students who graduated from Emerson Middle School in Westwood; however, due to complaints it was taking away the best students from University High School, which Emerson feeds into, it was expanded to 11 LAUSD middle schools in 1991.

-Beginning in the early 2000s, a series of governing boards began to restrict the admission of non-residents of Beverly Hills.
-Currently (2020), inter-district enrollment is permitted only for children of employees of the City and the School District.
+Beginning in the early 2010s, the governing board began to limit the admission of non-residents of Beverly Hills.
+Currently inter-district enrollment is permitted only for children of employees of the City, faculty/staff of the school district, and a small number of grandchildren of Beverly Hills residents.
+Most basic aid districts in California have no student permits, not even for faculty/staff children.

 Student demographics

-As of 1991, 19% of the students were Iranian, and almost 20% of the students were either Asian, Black, and/or Latino.
-In 2008, Beverly Hills High School had 2,412 students: 70% White, 17% Asian, 5% Black, 4% Latino.
+As of 1991, 19% of the students were Iranian, and almost 20% of the students were either Asian, Black, and/or Hispanic.
+In 2008, Beverly Hills High School had 2,412 students: 70% White, 17% Asian, 5% Black, 4% Hispanic.

-Beginning in 2010, when the Beverly Hills Unified School District adopted a basic-aid funding formula and ended its Diversity Permit program, the demographics of Beverly's student body started shifting considerably.
+Beginning in 2010, when the Beverly Hills Unified School District adopted a basic-aid funding formula and ended its Diversity Permit program, the demographics of Beverly's student body had shifted considerably.
 In 2014, the student body was 72% white, 16% Asian, 6% black, and 5% Hispanic.
-By 2017, the high school total population had dropped to 1,482, and the demographics of enrolled students were: 73% Caucasian, 13% Asian, 8% Latino, and 3% African-American.
+By 2017, the high school total population had dropped to 1,482, and the demographics of enrolled students were: 73% Caucasian, 13% Asian, 8% Hispanic, and 3% African-American.

 The student body is, as of 2008, predominantly Jewish.
 Many students are Iranian Americans, many of whom at the school are Persian Jewish.
 Due to the large number of students of Iranian origin, the school has historically scheduled a staff development day on or around Nowruz.

 As of 2012, about 35% of Beverly's current student body was born outside the United States, and 41% of its students speak a first language other than English.
 As of 1991 home languages other than English included Mandarin Chinese, French, Hebrew, Korean, and Russian.

+As of 2022, according to a US News report, Beverly Hills High School has 29.6% minority enrollment.

 Some television shows, like Beverly Hills, 90210, have been criticized for not accurately portraying the student body.